 We have experienced direct sales employee and sales management turnover in North America for several reasons.
 One such reason was a change in sales leadership in 2014.
-In addition, in 2013 we consolidated our specialty podiatry sales force into the mainstream aesthetic sales group.
 Further, competition for sales professionals who are familiar and trained to sell in the aesthetic equipment market continues to be strong.
 As a result, we have lost some of our sales people to our competitors.
 However, we have also hired a record number of new sales people, including several from our competitors.
 Several of our sales employees and sales management have been recently hired or recently transferred into different roles, and it will take time for them to be fully trained to improve their productivity.
-These factors have heavily impacted Product revenue in the first quarter of 2015 and full-year 2014.
+In addition, due to the competition for sales professionals in our industry, we have recruited sales professionals from outside the industry.
+Sales professionals from outside the industry take longer to train and to become familiar with our products and the procedures in which they are used.
+As a result of a lack of industry knowledge, these sales professionals may take longer to become productive members of our sales force.
+These factors have heavily impacted Product revenue in the first six months of 2015 and full-year 2014.

-In the first quarter of 2015 as well as in 2014, we restructured and have been expanding our North American direct sales force and sales management.
+In the first quarter of 2015, as well as in 2014, we restructured and have been expanding our North American direct sales force and sales management.
 We have increased our efforts to hire high quality experienced sales professionals but there can be no guarantee that we will be able to retain all of the hired sales professionals or that they will all become productive in a short period of time.
 Our industry is characterized by a few established companies that compete vigorously for talented sales professionals.
 Further, as the economy in North America has rebounded from the recent recession, some of those sales professionals have left our company for jobs that they perceive to be better opportunities, both within and outside of the aesthetic industry.
 We believe that the sales employee turnover, restructuring and expansion of the sales force had a negative impact on our North American productivity in 2014.